 - Ribbon Microphones.

-I wont get into explaining the different types of microphones in great detail here, suffice to say dynamic microphones more or less operate in the same way as a speaker, only in reverse.
+I wont get into explaining the different types of microphones in great detail here, you can read my article here for more information on recording microphones suffice to say dynamic microphones more or less operate in the same way as a speaker, only in reverse.
 They are more durable, making them ideal for live performance and recording loud instruments such as acoustic drums.

 Condenser microphones convert vibrations into electricity, which is why they require phantom power to operate.
 When recording classical guitar a condenser mic will better detect the subtleties of the instrument e.g. detect a wider dynamic range compared to dynamic mics as they are more sensitive.

 Ribbon microphones are another good option for recording acoustic instruments such as classical guitar.
 They were one of the first types of microphones invented and tend to sound warmer and fuller than dynamic microphones for example.
 The limiting factor with regard to ribbon mics will most likely be the price (most are upward of $1000), especially considering we are discussing home recording.

 Microphone placement is another vitally important aspect of recording and is another area that can greatly improve the quality of your recordings without a lot of additional costs or energy required.

 While there are tried and true microphone placements, there really is no one-size fits all best practice scenario.
 How you go about selecting the microphone, the number of microphones you use and their placement comes down to the tonal response of the guitar and the sound of the room.
 Your ears will be your best guide, so use them to find the sweet spot for your microphone.

 If you are familiar with recording, try moving the microphone or microphones further from the guitar than you might normally consider.